Sonnet 462

 Then torch them if you still mistrust me quite

-And I shall so with honor, bid adieu.
+And I, with honor, still shall bid adieu.

-You are misled, the words you hear are lies;
+You are misled; those words you hear are lies;

-Nor kissed of lips, nor stroked another’s hair.
+I kissed no lips, nor stroked another’s hair,

 And I would die with sureness for your cause;